What Darwin Got Wrong: Reception

 In response to Godfrey-Smith's criticism, the authors suggest that he has reduced the theory of natural selection to a definitional truth when it is supposed to be an explanatory theory.
 The authors offer the following reply:

 Evan Thompson points out that the empirical argument in the book does not complement the conceptual argument in the book.
 He points out that Fodor and Piattelli-Palmarini suggest that natural selection plays a minor role in evolution (in their words “We think of natural selection as tuning the piano, not as composing the melodies”); they also believe that natural selection is impossible.
 Thompson argues that it makes no sense for Fodor and Piattelli-Palmarini to argue that other causal factors are more important in evolution than natural selection if they also believe that natural selection is impossible for logical or conceptual reasons.

 Adam Rutherford also reviewed the book negatively in The Guardian.
+As did John Dupré, for The Philosopher's Magazine, David Papineau for Prospect, and Kenan Malik for the Literary Review.